SUN domain-containing protein 1

-Protein unc-84 homolog A is a protein that in humans is encoded by the UNC84A gene.
+SUN domain-containing protein 1 is a protein that in humans is encoded by the SUN1 gene (previously UNC84A).

 This gene is a member of the unc-84 homolog family and encodes a nuclear envelope protein with an Unc84 (SUN) domain.
 The protein is involved in nuclear anchorage and migration.
 Several alternatively spliced transcript variants of this gene have been described; however, the full-length nature of some of these variants has not been determined.